odin-lang/odin-lang.org/content/docs/faq.md

 Coupling exceptions to a control structure, as in the try-catch-finally idiom, complicates the understanding of the program.

 Odin uses plain error handling through the use of multiple return values.
 It is clear which procedure the error value is from compared to a `try-catch` approach which is akin to the [COMEFROM](https://en.wikipedia.org/wiki/COMEFROM) statement.

+Please see gingerBill's article for more information: [Exceptions — And Why Odin Will Never Have Them](https://www.gingerbill.org/article/2018/09/05/exceptions-and-why-odin-will-never-have-them/).

 ## Types
 ### Is Odin an objective oriented language?